moeb15/forum_app/README.md

 For the frontend the following needs to be added
 * The ability to change pages to view past posts
-* The option to edit/delete posts
+* The option to edit posts
 * General styling changes